exoup/Batch/StringManipulation/README.md

 * From CLI: `stringrotate.bat N` adjust ROT amount.
 Breaks after 49.

 PasswordGenerator:
 * Enter a length in `N` and a random password will be generated for you.
-Automatically copies to clipboard.
 (Default: 16)
 * `/d` for debug mode. `/h` for help text.
 * From CLI: `passwordgenerator.bat N (/d) (/h)`